Kyle Richards’ Husband Mauricio Umansky Wants A Son, Is The ‘RHOBH’ Star Open To Having Another Baby?

 “Honestly, you know, there’s a stigma…that all the Housewives get divorced,” Richards admitted during an interview with E!
 News.
 “My husband and I have a really strong solid marriage, Lisa [Vanderpump] and Ken have a very strong, solid marriage, but I think if you have any cracks in your marriage then you really shouldn’t do a reality show.
 Because it will not survive.”

-According to Richards, is difficult to expose one’s life to the cameras and at times, some of the women of her franchise have joined the show in an effort to establish themselves financially, which often comes at a price.
+According to Richards, it is difficult to expose one’s life to the cameras and at times, some of the women of her franchise have joined the show in an effort to establish themselves financially, which often comes at a price.

 “I think a lot of these women sign up onto the show as a way out.
 They’re not happy to begin with and they think, ‘Oh I’m going to gain some independence and do the show and this is going to be my out,’ and that’s why you see so many divorces,” she suspected.